evmos/evmos/VALIDATORS.md

 ## Useful commands

-- Check if your validator is active: `evmosd query tendermint-validator-set | grep "$(evmosd tendermint show-address)"` (if the output is non-empty, you are a validator)
+* Check if your validator is active: `evmosd query tendermint-validator-set | grep "$(evmosd tendermint show-address)"` (if the output is non-empty, you are a validator)

-- See the slashing status: `evmosd query slashing signing-info $(evmosd tendermint show-validator)`
+* See the slashing status: `evmosd query slashing signing-info $(evmosd tendermint show-validator)`

-- If the slashing status says you're jailed for downtime, you can unjail yourself once you're back online by running: `evmosd tx slashing unjail --from=validatorkey --chain-id=point-10721_1`
+* If the slashing status says you're jailed for downtime, you can unjail yourself once you're back online by running: `evmosd tx slashing unjail --from=validatorkey --chain-id=point-10721_1`

+* Halting Your Validator:

+  * When attempting to perform routine maintenance or planning for an upcoming coordinated upgrade, it can be useful to have your validator systematically and gracefully halt.
+You can achieve this by either setting the `halt-height` to the height at which you want your node to shutdown or by passing the `--halt-height` flag to `evmosd`.
+The node will shutdown with a zero exit code at that given height after committing the block.